U.S. Litigation Law Firm Representing Mexican Companies and Executives

 For Mexican companies doing business in the United States, litigation with U.S. companies and the U.S. government is a very real concern.
 Executives at many U.S. companies will not hesitate to pursue legal action when they believe that their companies have been wronged, and federal authorities aggressively target companies and executives from Mexico and other countries for a broad range of civil and criminal violations.

-Headquartered in Dallas, Texas, and with local counsel in California and other states throughout the country, our firm serves as defense counsel for Mexican companies and their executives in federal jurisdictions nationwide.
+Oberheiden P.C. serves as defense counsel for Mexican companies and their executives in federal jurisdictions nationwide.
 If your company is being targeted, our federal defense lawyers can fight to protect it against substantial liability and other negative consequences.

 In many cases, Mexican companies and their executives can face loss of business opportunities and potentially even exclusion from the United States—not to mention the risk of fines and even prison time.
 Our attorneys and litigation consultants have deep experience on both sides of civil disputes and U.S. government enforcement actions, and we can use our experience to defend you and your company effectively.